Skip to main content

 IHBAC - Child Find

-M.S.A.D. #35 seeks to ensure that all children within its jurisdiction who are school-age, 5 and under the age of 22, and who are in need of special education and supportive assistance.
-This includes homeless children, state wards, state agency clients, students who have been suspended or expelled, children attending private schools receiving home instruction, children incarcerated in county jails, children who have the equivalent of 10 full days of unexcused absences or 7 consecutive school days of unexcused absences during a school year, highly mobile children (including migrant or homeless), and children who are suspected of being disabled and in need of special education and supportive assistance even though they are advancing from grade to grade are identified, located, and evaluated.
+MSAD 35 seeks to ensure that all children residing within its jurisdiction who are between the ages of 3 and under 22 years of age, and who are in need of special education and related services are identified, located, and evaluated at public expense.
+This includes students with disabilities who are homeless children, wards of the state or state agency clients, children with disabilities attending private schools and receiving home instruction, highly mobile children (including migrant or homeless), children who have the equivalent of 10 full days of unexcused absences or 7 consecutive school days of unexcused absences during a school year, and children incarcerated in county jails, and children suspected of being in need of special education and related services even though they are advancing from grade to grade.

-This Child Find process shall include obtaining data on each child through multiple measures, direct assessment, and parent information regarding the child’s academic and functional performance, gross and fine motor skills, receptive and expressive language skills, vision, hearing and cognitive skills.
-MSAD #35 may schedule child find activities during its annual kindergarten enrollment to assist in planning for necessary special education and related service at the start of the school year.
-If screening occurs in the spring prior to school entry, MSAD #35 will refer the child to the regional Child Development Services (CDS) site within 10 school days.
+This child find process shall include obtaining data on each child through multiple measures, direct assessment, and parent information regarding the child’s academic and functional performance, gross and fine motor skills, receptive and expressive language skills, vision, hearing and cognitive skills.
+MSAD 35 may schedule child find activities during its annual pre-kindergarten and kindergarten enrollment to assist in planning for necessary special education and related services at the start of the school year.

 School staff, parents, or agency representatives or other individuals with knowledge of the child may refer children to the IEP team if they believe that the student, because of a disability, may be in need of special education and supportive services in order to benefit from regular education.
 Such a referral should follow the school unit’s pre-referral and referral policy.